mdscheuerell/EnvDataSci/README.md

 #### git

-We will be using [**git**](https://git-scm.com/downloads), a free and open source distributed "version control system" for tracking changes to our files.
+We will be using [**git**](https://git-scm.com/downloads), a free and open source "version control system" for tracking changes to our files.

 #### R & R Studio